ksuraev/Cimmino-Phantom-Reconstruction/README.md

 ![Reconstructions](Doc/Images/reconstructions.png)

 Image reconstruction is a fundamental task in Computed Tomography (CT) and other imaging modalities.
-Cimmino's algorithm simultaneously reflects the current estimate across all hyperplanes defined by the linear equations, generating a sequence of approximations that converge to a solution.
-The nature of Cimmino's algorithm lends itself well to parallelisation.
+Cimmino's algorithm simultaneously reflects the current estimate across all hyperplanes defined by the linear system, generating a sequence of approximations that converge to a solution - either an exact solution if the system is consistent, or a least-squares solution if it is not.
+The nature of Cimmino's algorithm lends itself well to parallelisation, which is exploited in the Metal-Cpp implementation.

 ## Requirements